Choose your day

 Direct answer

-If you only have one day, park once or arrive by Roam, handle the park pass first, pick one anchor attraction, add one easy walk, reserve food time, and keep one weather backup.
+If you only have one day, do not stack attractions.
+Park once or arrive by Roam, solve the park pass and first washroom, pick one anchor view or paid attraction, add one easy walk, reserve food time, and keep one weather or tired-group backup.

 Answer these before choosing a route